Collection inventory

 Note: Portions of this collection, particularly Landau's personal journals, contain representations of racial and ethnic prejudices that were conventional during Landau's life, although no less harmful and inaccurate than they are today.
 This material is preserved and presented for its historic and research value.
 Researchers may find some of this content objectionable.

-The Rom Landau Papers contains the papers of the British author, artist, educator, and Arabist.
-Although Landau's particular interest was Morocco, the collection also includes material on Algeria, Jordan, Iraq, Israel, Syria, Lebanon, Turkey and Palestine.
+The Rom Landau Papers contains biographical material, correspondence, memorabilia, printed material, recordings, and writings.
+Although Landau's particular interest was Morocco, the collection also includes material on the broader region, including Algeria, Jordan, Iraq, Israel, Syria, Lebanon, Turkey, and Palestine.

-Recordings contains reel-to-reel tape audio recordings made by Landua of the songs, music and dance of various countries in the Middle East, and of some of his radio interviews, lectures and other speaking engagements, along with one apparently professional production, King Mohammed V by Leo Diner Films.
-There are also eight home-made recordings of opera singers and performances.
-Tapes relating to his Islamic studies are numbered and listed individually; opera recordings are not.
+Recordings contains reel-to-reel audio recordings made by Landau of the songs, music, and dance of various countries in the Middle East, and of some of his radio interviews, lectures and other speaking engagements, along with one apparently professional production, King Mohammed V by Leo Diner Films.
+There are also homemade recordings of opera singers and performances.

 Arrangement of the Collection